-Badooks swarm forces the players to enter a giant automaton they manage to summon from the depths of the Rift.
-Nano dies after he activates a time reset cypher.
+A badooks swarm forced the players to enter a giant automaton they managed to summon from the depths of the Rift.
+Nano died after he activated a time reset cypher.

 I mentioned last time that one of the players missed the first session and that I “left” him in the “village” near the Rift.
 In the meantime, I got a new player, a Glaive as well, that was supposed to join us in the second session.

 Oh, you can bet your shins that such a thing already exists: Teleporter (Mass) Level 3.
-I loosened up a bit some restrictions on the cypher text, and the new player was good to go.
+I loosened up some restrictions on the cypher’s text, and the new player was good to go.

 The reason why I spoke with Janek was that the interior of the automaton lacked vivid descriptions.
 I wondered if he used any handouts.
-He didn’t so I chose to use some of the Deadspace concept art I found appropriate.
-Amazing works of Jason Courtney.
+He didn’t so I chose to use some of the Deadspace concept art I found appropriate, amazing works by Jason Courtney.